Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

 ### Blend

 Unfortunately, I do not have enough experience to discuss blend states.
 This topic is quite complicated and would probably require a separate article.
+I can recommend Apoorva Joshi's ["Alpha compositing, OpenGL blending and premultiplied alpha"](https://apoorvaj.io/alpha-compositing-opengl-blending-and-premultiplied-alpha/) as a good overview.